 I speculate in Yen and Swiss Francs.
 That's about as boring and unprofitable as it can get these days.
 No interest...No glory...No fun...
 Tracking Yen on my charts, however, shows that it has moved out of the "Accum" region and is only about .0004 below median.
 Whoopee!

 I'm just you're average Bob so I get no points for suggesting www.everbank.com as a potential vendor for your transactions but I use them to buy foreign currencies.
 It seems to me that in order to play the currency game you've got to be ready to speculate about $250K in it so unless you want build to that position you might as well forget about it.

 The Permanent Portfolio Fund:

-The Permanent Portfolio Fund continues trading in the Strong Sell region (two standard deviations above the 180-day moving average) and set another record on Friday.
+The Permanent Portfolio Fund is trading in the Strong Sell region (two standard deviations above the 180-day moving average) and set another record last Thursday.
 PRPFX has been trading above the MA for quite a while and I believe the approach used helps to support this general trend.

 Playing the Permanent Portfolio Game:

 Harry Browne suggested an allocation of 25%/each to gold, stocks, bonds and cash.
 He said that this would produce a return of 8% if followed carefully and rebalanced annually.
 I have no reason to doubt it and if one looks at a similar portfolio, PRPFX, one will see that this approach has worked fairly well.
 We haven't seen a huge drop in any of these asset classes over the past history of this fund and the approach seems logical to me so I'm going to stick with it.
 The long-term graph seems almost ridiculous!
 Gold and stocks have both been moving up during the almost parabolic increase in PRPFX.
 I'm interested to see what happens when one of these classes starts to break down.
 The near-term past has been very good to us.

 There are two simple scenarios that I try to consider in this weekly post: